 Alcohol appreciates a unique status in the United States.

-While alcohol is a drug, it is legal to manufacture, distribute, and consume it.
-Alcohol use is incredibly prevalent, and it is associated with nearly every social event, from weddings to ball games to dinners with friends.
-Even further, the demand for alcohol has been so acute throughout its history that Prohibition (1920-1933) failed disastrously.
+Although alcohol is a drug, it’s legal to manufacture, distribute, and consume it.
+Alcohol use is incredibly prevalent, and it’s associated with nearly every social event, from weddings to ball games to dinners with friends.

-But, as the National Institute on Alcohol Abuse and Alcoholism notes, not all Americans can simply enjoy an alcoholic beverage from time to time.
-Rather, an estimated 16.8 million Americans in the 12+ age group have an alcohol use disorder.
-Per the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), a person can be diagnosed with an alcohol use disorder if two or more listed symptoms are present within the same 12-month period.
-There are 11 possible criteria, and they include psychological, physical, and behavioral symptoms.
+But not all Americans can simply enjoy an alcoholic beverage from time to time.
+Rather, an estimated 15.1 million Americans over the age of 18 have an alcohol use disorder, according to NSDUH.
+Per the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), a person can be diagnosed with an alcohol use disorder if two or more of the 11 listed criteria, which includes psychological, physical and behavioral symptoms, are present within the same 12-month period.

 How Withdrawal Symptoms Factor In